-As a first application of path integrals, we are going to consider the canonical example of a free particle.
-Our objective is to calculate the same propagator typically obtained as the Green's function of the Schrödinger equation, by using the knowledge acquired in the first exercise about Gaussian integrals.
+As a first application of path integrals, we will examine the canonical example of a free particle.
+Our objective is to derive the propagator-the same one typically obtained as the Green's function of the Schrödinger equation-by applying the Gaussian integration techniques developed in the previous exercise.
+This approach will demonstrate how path integrals provide an elegant alternative formulation of quantum mechanics.